dsccommunity/ExchangeDsc/README.md

 ### Unreleased
 * xExchActiveSyncVirtualDirectory: Fix issue where ClientCertAuth parameter set to "Allowed" instead of "Accepted"
+* xExchangeCommon : In StartScheduledTask corrected throw error check to throw last error when errorRegister has more than 0 errors instead of throwing error if errorRegister was not null, which would otherwise always be true.

 ### 1.10.0.0
 * xExchAutoMountPoint: Fix malformed dash/hyphen characters